Vaishnavi-07-Aws/personal-notes-manager/personal-notes-manager-setup.md

 ## 2. Hardcoded Credentials (if any)

 There are no hardcoded credentials in the repository.
-For development/testing purposes, you may register a user using the frontend or use the following dummy credentials **after manual registration**:
+For development/testing purposes, we may register a user using the frontend or use the following dummy credentials **after manual registration**:

 - **Email:** test@example.com
 - **Password:** Test@123